-In the mouth: blood oranges (I tend to find that a lot in Glenfiddich), with toffee fudge, vanilla, a little cinnamon.
+In the mouth: blood oranges (I tend to find that a lot in Glenfiddich), with toffee fudge, a lot of vanilla, some cinnamon.
 Again, lightly textured but with a silky edge.
-Sultanas, raisins – European oak showing itself? – with cloves, baked apples, pastry.
+Sultanas, raisins – European oak showing itself? – with cloves, lots and lots of apples, pastry.
 Hazelnuts.
 A sprinkling of muscovado sugar.
 Milk chocolate.
 Quite autumnal.
 Touch tannic on the finish.
 Really very nice.

 Project XX has the trendier name and the trendier story: sex it up however you want (and the branding and design is excellent – gorgeous bottle) but this is simply good old-fashioned Speyside whisky at a very good price.
 If this is a way to get Instagramming millennials excited about classic flavours, then I’m fine with that.